Frequently Asked Questions

 Is there a fee to attend Orientation?

-Students must pay the $107.00 matriculation deposit in order to register for Orientation.
-The cost of Orientation covers all of your Orientation materials and meals.
+Students must pay the $110.00 matriculation deposit.
 Guests may attend for an additional fee of $25.00 per guest.
 Due to space limitations, there is a two- person limit to the number of guests a student can bring.

 Should my parents come with me to Orientation?